 We had taken a coffee break during the survey at the Lendbreen ice patch, when Espen and Reidar came down from above with excited voices: “There is a complete horse skull further up the slope!”
 The break was over immediately and we scrambled up the hillside.
 There it was: The skull from an unlucky packhorse that did not make it across the ice.

-The skull was found at the ice edge in the lower part of the Lendbreen ice patch.
-Later the same year we also found the pelvis bones of a horse further downslope from the skull.
+The skull lay at the ice edge in the lower part of the Lendbreen ice patch.
+Later the same year we also found the pelvic bones of a horse further downslope from the skull.
 A previous year, we had found a horse mandible (lower jaw) 250 m further up the slope, close to the actual pass.
 They all came out with a similar radiocarbon date – an age of c.
 300 years.
 The degree of preservation is also very similar.
 It is likely that they all belong to the same horse, though this would need DNA-analysis for final confirmation.
 If this is correct, the horse died in the pass, close to where the mandible was found.
-After it was skeletonized, meltwater transported parts of the skeleton downslope.
-It is likely that the Lendbreen ice still contains additional bones from the unlucky horse.
+After the dead horse skeletonized, meltwater transported parts of the skeleton downslope.
+In 2019, the remaining bones of the horse melted out (pictures here).

-There is one further find of a dead packhorse at Lendbreen.
+There are two further finds of dead packhorses at Lendbreen.
 A part of a c.
 1500-year-old mandible was recovered from the foot of the Lendbreen ice patch.
-The actual horse bones are just one piece of evidence for the use of packhorses here.
+In addition, a part of a horse skull melted out of the ice close to the top of the ice patch.
+The horse bones are just one piece of evidence for the use of packhorses here.
 Other finds include iron horseshoes and horse dung.
 The radiocarbon-dated horse dung from the glaciated pass belongs to the Viking Age and Early Medieval period (c.
 AD 800-1300), while the horseshoes are Medieval.

 Lendbreen is an ice patch without crevasses, so we can rule out falling into a crevasse as a cause of death.
 The trip over the pass was quite short, so lack of fodder is also out.
 More likely, the packhorses suffered a fall and a broken leg or they died from exhaustion.